CBAC's COVID-19 Statement - UPDATED 5-2022

-CBAC values the health and safety of all staff, loan clients, small businesses seeking assistance, and partners and stakeholders.
-We thank you for your patience as we continue to experience a high volume of inquiries.
-We are still working with the New Jersey Economic Development Authority (NJEDA), Federal agencies, and partners to assist small businesses during the pandemic by offering several types of loan programs.
-CLICK HERE to read our current pandemic action statement, and how we strive to be available and responsive to your small business needs in our target communities.
+Though many Federal and State direct assistance programs ended, we still work with the NJ Economic Development Authority (NJEDA), federal agencies, and other partners to assist small businesses.
+CLICK HERE to read our most current pandemic action statement, and how we strive to be available and responsive to your small business needs in our target communities.
+Thank you for your patience as we continue to do all we can to serve the small business community.

-If your business is located in or moving to Southern New Jersey or Philadelphia, Pennsylvania, and if you are struggling to get a loan at a competitive interest rate or need additional funding for a larger transaction, CBAC wants to help you start, grow, and succeed.
+If your business is located or moving to Southern New Jersey or Philadelphia, Pennsylvania, and if you are struggling to get a loan at a competitive interest rate or need additional funding for a larger transaction, CBAC wants to help you start, grow, adjust, survive, thrive and succeed.

 We offer transparent, fair, and competitive interest rate business loans with low fees to small businesses throughout Southern New Jersey and Philadelphia.
 We can make loans directly to your business and in partnership with banks and other lenders to help you get the capital you need, and we offer convenient repayment plans.